You don’t have to take your pension as soon as you reach age 55. If it’s right for you, it’s fine to leave your money where it is.

 If you’re happy that you’ve considered all your options and you’d like to leave it for now, you don’t need to do anything.
 Get in touch if you want to change your retirement age, make any changes to the amounts you’re paying in, or make changes to your investment options.

-Use your money to provide a regular guaranteed income for life.
+Use your pension savings to provide a regular guaranteed income for life.

 You can take all of your pension savings as cash.